ArtiShelar/udacity-fullstack-movie-project/README.md

 A list of 15 movies has been retrieved from TMDb along with the images / posters and videos associated with it.
 A python script then creates a static HTML page displaying these movies.
 Clicking on the movie poster will play the official trailer of the movie.

-Currently, data once retrieved it is populated into the static webpage.
+Currently, data once retrieved it is populated into a static webpage called `fresh_tomatoes.html`.
 However, rebuilding the python script will retrieve only those movies which are playing in the theatres at that time.

 ## Local Setup